VEDRAN DRAKULIĆ OAM

 Director of International Strategy at Global University Systems Canada

 Bernardo was born in Bogota, Colombia.
 He holds a bachelor’s degree in advertising & Marketing.
-Arrived originally in Canada as an international student in 1996 and later he co-founded of one of the most prestigious and largest private English schools for international students in Canada.
-Now Bernardo is currently the Director of International Strategy for Global University Systems Canada.
-Bernardo has a passion for helping people especially other immigrants, that is why since his early years in Canada he has served at different non-for-profit organizations.
+He originally arrived in Canada as an international student in 1996 and later he co-founded of one of the most prestigious and largest private English schools for international students in Canada.
+Now Bernardo is the Director of International Strategy for Global University Systems Canada.
+Bernardo has a passion for helping people, especially other immigrants, which is why since his early years in Canada he has served at different non-profit organisations.
 He has been a recipient of national and international recognitions such as “New Pioneer Award” by Skills for Change, the “Ten Most Influential Hispanics in Canada” by the Hispanic Business Alliance, the “Award of Excellence” by Colombia en el Exterior and is also the recipient of the “Top 25 Canadian Immigrants Award” by the Canadian Immigrant Magazine and The Royal Bank of Canada.
 He is also a certified coach, teacher and speaker of the John Maxwell Organization.
-His passion is to intentionally add value to people and help SMB and SME during their startup period.
+His passion is to intentionally add value to people and help SMBs and SMEs during their startup period.

 DR MELISSA HIGHTON